rilianx/ibex_revmono/README.md

 ```

 This command loads a problem system from the specified files and applies the M-test existence test with a timeout of 15000 seconds.
 The output of this command will give you the results of solving the instance considering the `M-test` as the existence test for discarding boxes.

+Test instances can be found at [this folder](https://github.com/rilianx/ibex_revmono/tree/main/benchs/solver/deriv_systems).

 ## Options for --test_type